OpenArabicPE/openarabicpe.github.io/_posts/2021-04-29-mapping-with-r.md

 ## Map time series

-As a final step we, we need to write small wrapper functions to produce (and save) time series of maps.
+The final step is to write small wrapper functions to produce (and save) time series of maps.
 These can be of two types: rolling or accumulating.
 A rolling time series will present slices of equal length in which each slice is independent of the one before.
 Each dot on the map represents the number of periodicals first published during the period of this slice.
 An accumulating time series, on the other hand, will add the data of the current slice to the previous slices.
 With these functions we have finally reached the point where we can produce regional time series, which can then be combined into an animated GIF.